Let me start this post by saying that a TA DA list is NOT a to-do list. This exercise is not about adding anything else to your already full plate.

 - Women absolutely focus on what we haven’t achieved and rarely (well, never for me) pause to even think, much less share, “Hey!
 I did a kick ass job at ____________________.”

-- Creating and achieving success can take a TON of time.
+- Creating and achieving success, building a business, or writing and publishing our books can take a TON of time.
 It doesn’t always, but I’d argue that most of the time it does.

 This is why having mentors (or even coaches) in our lives are so key – they lovingly point out what’s right in front of our noses in a way that can shift our perspectives.